 MS and migraine

-Migraines are more common in people with multiple sclerosis (MS).
-One study of MS patients attending a clinic showed that they experienced migraines at a rate three times greater than the general population.
+Migraines are more common in people with multiple sclerosis (MS). of MS patients attending a clinic showed that they experienced migraines at a rate three times greater than the general population.

 But the causal connection between migraine and MS isn’t fully understood.
 Migraines may be a precursor of MS, or they may share a common cause, or the type of migraine that occurs with MS may be different than that of people without MS.